 How often can you use it: A few drops can be applied to the scalp/hair with a carrier oil after showering every other day to avoid irritation.
 There is such a thing as too much vitamin E oil, so consult with your doctor before starting oral vitamin E oil supplements.

-Works well with: Carrier oils, such as coconut or olive oil, to minimize irritation
+Works well with: Carrier oils, such as coconut or olive oil, to try to minimize irritation

 Don’t use with: There are no known ingredients that negatively interfere with vitamin E oil, but consult with your doctor to avoid overuse.

 Benefits of Vitamin E Oil for Hair

-Taking advantage of vitamin E oil for hair can include consuming vitamin E oil-rich foods, applying vitamin E oil to the scalp and hair, and taking oral supplements.
-There are a several vitamin E oil hair products on the market if you don't want to create your own hair solution.
+Taking advantage of vitamin E oil for hair may include consuming vitamin E oil-rich foods, applying vitamin E oil to the scalp and hair, and taking oral supplements.
+There are several vitamin E oil hair products on the market if you don't want to create your own hair solution.
 You can also purchase dropper vials of vitamin E oil for hair or cut open oral capsules to use the oil directly on the hair and scalp.
-The benefits of vitamin E oil for hair can include:
+The benefits of vitamin E oil for hair may include:

 - Vasodilation and vasoconstriction properties: “[Vitamin E oil] has been shown to increase blood supply to the scalp,” Sperling says.
 Increased blood supply encourages hair growth.

 - Scalp Rejuvenation: Vitamin E oil provides conditioning to the scalp itself, as it “increases moisture to the skin and helps those with dry, flaky scalps,” Sperling says.
-The potent antioxidants may help to create a healthy scalp environment.
+The potent antioxidants may help to create a healthy scalp environment, as it does for other areas of skin on the body.

 - Hair Growth: Friese explains the benefits of blood supply to the scalp include hair growth, saying “The antioxidant properties of vitamin E oil reduces cell damage and improves hair growth.
 Vitamin E may help create a healthy scalp environment because it stimulates the capillaries, which increases the blood flow to the scalp and encourages hair growth.”